eduvpn/documentation/RASPBERRY_PI.md

 You need to boot this image, configure the network, install all software updates and enable (remote) SSH login if you prefer.
 It is a little bit easier and you don't need a keyboard/mouse attached to your Pi anymore.
-If you want to use WiFi, it DOES work out of the box on at least Fedora >= 32, but you need to configure it through the CLI as mentioned on the Wiki.
+If you want to use WiFi, it DOES work out of the box with the Raspberry Pi 3B+ on at least Fedora >= 32, but you need to configure it through the CLI as mentioned on the Wiki.
 The "installer" does not support it.
 First walk through the setup "wizard".
 Make sure you either create an account with "Administrator" permissions, or set a root password.

 To configure WiFi if you don't have an ethernet connection: